 If you’re a PS4 gamer looking to maximize your gaming experience with a great headset, then you’ve probably been confronted by the dizzying array of PS4-compatible headphones out there.
 Having a good pair of gaming headphones is the key to a truly immersive experience.
 A great PS4 headset may be significantly bulkier than your favorite pair of in-ear headphones, but it will also have more gaming-specific features, like dedicated software support, high-quality audio, surround sound, and a clear, reliable mic all in a comfortable design.
 If you don’t game with a microphone, it’s also worth checking out our recommendations for critical listening headphones.

-We’ve tested 357 headphones and below are our recommendations for the best PS4 headsets to buy in 2019.
+We’ve tested around 350 headphones so far, and below are our recommendations for the best PS4 headsets to buy in 2019.
 If you’re looking for our top picks for other consoles and PC, check out our recommendations for the best gaming headsets, the best gaming headsets for PC, and the best gaming headsets for Xbox One.

-These headphones are comfortable, well-built headphones with a well-balanced sound that lends itself well not only to video games but movies and music too.
-What sets these headphones apart from other models is their unique dual-battery charging system.
+These are comfortable, well-built headphones with a well-balanced sound that lends itself well not only to video games but movies and music too.
+What sets them apart from other models is their unique dual-battery charging system.
 You get two swappable batteries that provide about 15 hours of playtime each and conveniently charge in the USB base transmitter.

-If you love the idea of a highly customizable headset, then get the Logitech G933 Artemis Spectrum.
+If you love the idea of a highly customizable headset, then get the Logitech G933 Wireless Gaming Headset.
 They may not look as premium or feel as well-built as the SteelSeries Arctis 7 2019 Edition, but they provide a ton of customization options.
-They have 3 programmable buttons directly on the earcups that you can map to trigger certain commands in the Logitech G Hub app.
+They have 3 programmable buttons directly on the ear cups that you can map to trigger certain commands in the Logitech G Hub app on your computer.
+You can use the programmable buttons to activate features while gaming on PC or to cycle through EQ presets on the PS4.

-If you don’t like having to remember to recharge your headphones and prefer using a wired connection, the best wired headset for PS4 are the HyperX Cloud II.
-They don’t sound quite as good as the SteelSeries Arctis 7 2019 Edition, but they’re still very well-built and are super comfortable, which is great for long gaming sessions.
-They also have an outstanding microphone which makes them a very good choice for online multiplayer gaming.
+If you like having a reliable wired connection to your PS4 but are looking for something less expensive, then check out the HyperX Cloud II.
+They’re not customizable like the SteelSeries Arctis Pro GameDAC, but they’re still very well-built and are super comfortable, which makes them perfect for long gaming sessions.
+They also have an outstanding microphone for online multiplayer gaming.

-Though they sound decent overall, more trained ears or critical listeners may find them less balanced than the Arctis 7, especially since you cannot EQ their sound.
-Consider the SteelSeries Arctis 5 2019 Edition if you’re looking for good wired headphones with better audio reproduction; however, they don’t feel as comfortable or as well-built as the HyperX Cloud II.
-These headphones also have superior microphone performance, which is better for fans of online multiplayer games.
+Though these headphones sound decent overall, more trained ears or critical listeners may find them less balanced than the Arctis Pro GameDAC, especially since they don’t come with a companion EQ.
+Consider the Logitech G433 if you’re looking for good wired headphones with better audio reproduction; however, they don’t feel as comfortable or as well-built as the HyperX.

 If you’re looking for the best PS4 headphones in the budget category, then get the Corsair HS60.
 They provide great bang for your buck, with impressive build quality, very good sound, and a decent microphone.